Technical Architecture

 Deprecation guidelines and migration paths:

-Use this page when you need to know “will this integration still work after the next upgrade?”
+Use this page when you need to know:

 Mental Model

-If you remember nothing else about Bardiel’s architecture, keep this picture:
+If you remember nothing else about Bardiel’s architecture, keep this mental picture:

 Bardiel converts intent into infrastructure work.
-It chooses a policy, runs delegated work on Cortensor (with tools and redundancy), evaluates proofs, and turns noisy signals into a clear verdict.
+Bardiel chooses a policy, runs delegated work on Cortensor (with tools and redundancy), evaluates proofs and templates, and turns noisy signals into a clear verdict.

 Everything else in this section is just a more detailed explanation of those three steps.